EligibleDev/learning_typescript/README.md

 # Lesson 4

 When defining objects and arrays we can set the type of each property or which types of elements the array will contain.

+# Lesson 5

+When we declare a variable it is set to any by default. or we can also explicitly set `: any` to the variable.
+But its not a good practice since the point of using typescript is to prevent this behavior.